dariusmehri/Cluster-Analysis-of-Elevator-Violations/README.md

-# Cluster Analysis of Elevator Violatoins
+# Cluster Analysis of Elevator Violations

 ### Exploratory analysis of types of elevator violations